 EAG has unmatched experience handling both routine and non-routine Auger analysis requests and for many years, has used Auger to address a wide variety of industrial analytical applications.

 EAG’s extensive Auger expertise has direct analytical benefits, whether we analyze sub-μm particles to determine contamination sources in wafer processing equipment or analyze defects in electronic devices to investigate the root cause of failures.
-Auger has extensive applications in metallurgical studies, including in the determination of oxide layer thickness of electro-polished medical devices, and EAG continually draws on its experience to help solve demanding problems from customers from many industry sectors.
+Auger analysis has extensive applications in metallurgical studies, including in the determination of oxide layer thickness of electro-polished medical devices, and EAG continually draws on its experience to help solve demanding problems from customers from many industry sectors.